My goal is to make the buying and selling process as easy as possible. Talking is free and there's zero obligation! Call or text with questions.

 * Appraised value doesn’t take into account special considerations, like the need to sell rapidly.

-* Lenders usually use either the appraised value or the sale price, whichever is less, to determine the amount of the mortgage they will offer.
+* Lenders often use either the appraised value or the sale price, whichever is less, to determine the mortgage amount they will offer.

 Should I sell my current home before buying the next one?

-That depends.
+That depends - each situation is different.
 There are several ways to purchase your next home.